rolfn/scrlttr2copy/README.md

 # scrlttr2copy
-A letter class option file for automatically creation of copies.
+A letter class option file for automatically creation of page copies.

 The file `copy.lco` provides the new class option »copy« for the KOMA-Script letter class »scrlttr2«.
 If the option »copy« is given all pages of a specific